 Have you ever considered the significant role that your native language plays in your life?
-For International Mother Language Day, let’s take some time to reflect on just why this is so important.
+For International Mother Language Day, let’s take some time to reflect on just why this and language diversity in businesses are so important.

 We often take our mother tongue for granted since it comes so naturally, yet it is part of our identity and has a profound effect on us.
 We gain the true sense of freedom to express ourselves as soon as we can piece together a few words into a phrase.